Sporting opportunities

 Sign up to be a part of Soccer Aid and receive a free fundraising pack and teaching activities.

 *Workshops and other training opportunities that are hosted and related to the GSSP will be clearly indicated.
-Opportunities that are not listed as GSSP are not conducted by the Greenwich School Sports Partnership, and the Partnership holds no accountability for these events.
+Opportunities that are not listed as GSSP are not conducted by the Greenwich School Sport Partnership, and the GSSP holds no accountability for these events.